 OK, let’s start.
 Here’s how I would sum up a pro-style offense:

 Pro-style offenses attempt to provide a strong running and passing game by using formations, plays, and play calling in a way that integrates both in such a way that one enhances and creates opportunities for the other.
-A key part of this involves uses formations and plays that can offense can both run and pass effectively, which makes anticipating what the offense more difficult for defenses.
+A key part of this involves uses formations and plays that the offense can both run and pass effectively from, which makes anticipating what the offense will do more difficult for defenses.
 One drawback here is that the offense has to run the ball effectively from a basic formation–e.g., 21 (2 RBs, 1 TE and 2 WRs).
 The offense has to be able to pass effectively from this formation as well.
 To do this in high school and college is difficult.
 I’m not sure exactly why this is, but my guess is that you need a lot of superior players at many positions, and executing this offense is really complex.
-In any event, run-and-shoot or option offenses like the wishbone aren’t inherently designed to integrate running and passing in a complementary fashion–not to the same degree as pro-style offenses.
+In any event, run-and-shoot or option offenses like the wishbone aren’t inherently designed to integrate running and passing in a complementary fashion–not to the same degree as a pro-style offenses.

 Besides the formations and play design, pro-style offenses also achieve this integration by featuring TEs and FBs that can both block and catch the ball.
 Frequently featuring these positions allows the offense great versatility–giving them equal ability to effectively run and pass the ball for the same formation.
 Indeed, I feel like the prominence of these two position are a key way to distinguish pro-style offenses from non-pro style offenses.
 (I’m thinking of traditional TEs that can block and catch.)